shazaib491/LearnerLog/README.md

 ## Contributing

 If you want to contribute to this project, please fork the repository, make your changes, and create a pull request.
 Feedback is always welcome!

-## License

-This project is open-sourced under the MIT license.

 ---